crixthegreat/typing_practice/README.md

 a little typing practice game for Judy, with features below:

-- recore high scores (time) into a file
+- recore high scores (time) into a file （WIP）